Download the conference programme here.

 In line with this NCFTE assertion, the 2014 International English Language Teacher Educator conference carries innovation as its theme addressing the roles of exploration and experimentation in English language teacher education through technology and other innovative and pioneering practices.

-The main theme of the conference will be 'Innovation in English Language Teacher Education' and the conference will be structured around following three sub themes -
+The main theme of the conference was 'Innovation in English Language Teacher Education' and the conference was structured around following three sub themes -

 Innovations in Continuing Professional Development for English language teacher educators and teachers

 - Online and face to face mentoring